SumanRoySR/Avenue-Store-Sales-Dashboard-Project-in-Excel/README.md

 # Avenue-Store-Sales-Dashboard-Project-in-Excel
-Objective: Avenue store wants to create an annual sales report, so that they can understand their customer behaviour and increase their sales.
+Objective: Avenue store wants to create an annual sales report, so that they can understand their customer behavior and increase their sales.

 Business problem: